Response Formats

 403 Forbidden

-This response also indicates that you do not have permission to view the specified resource.
-If you see this response, check to make sure you are sending the correct Authorization
+This response indicates that you do not have permission to access the specified resource.
+This may be due to a number of reasons including:

 {